 When we arrived, we spent an hour listening to the din of slot machines and eating salty buffet food.
 According to Rob, it was essential fuel for creative inspiration.

 The Mustang needed fuel, too.
-We’d used quite a bit coming up the mountain, so topping off seemed like a good idea before heading back to Boulder.
+We’d used a bit coming up the mountain, so topping off seemed like a good idea before heading back to Boulder.

 But the only gas station in town was dark.

-So Robin floored it.
+Robin floored the accelerator.

-We held our breath and waited for a 40 mile-per-hour stall and a long walk back to Boulder on a trail of broken pay phones.
+The great car sputtered.
+We held our breath and waited for a 40-mile-per-hour stall and a long walk back to Boulder along a trail of broken payphones.

-“I didn’t hear you drive up,” she told us a few minutes later, as we filled the tank and sipped fresh coffee.
+“I didn’t hear you pull up,” she said a few minutes later as we filled the tank and sipped fresh coffee.
 “I just looked up, and you were there.”

 Rob and I laughed about it for years to come.
 But we also wondered about the gas gauge.
 When we finally reached the Conoco, it read 1/4 full.